city

 President Ford created it in 1975 to prevent sanctioned nations from obtaining US technology or intellectual property, either directly or indirectly, through investments in US companies.

-CFIUS reviews transactions involving investment in or acquisition of US companies by foreign individuals or entities.
+CFIUS reviews transactions involving foreign direct investment or acquisition of US companies by foreign individuals or entities.
 It has authority to block any transaction that deems a national security threat or imposes conditions on any such transactions.

-CFIUS regulations are complex and require a comprehensive understanding of not only the CFIUS regulations themselves, but also the related exports control regulations mentioned above, including the EAR and ITAR.
-Sequoia Legal can help you determine whether reporting is voluntary or mandatory under a given set of circumstances, We can also help you determine whether it would be in your best interests to submit a voluntary declaration of a merger, acquisition, or other foreign investment that might result in de facto foreign control of a US company.
+The Committee on Foreign Investment in the United States regulations are complex and require a comprehensive understanding of not only the CFIUS regulations themselves, but also the related exports control regulations mentioned above, including the EAR and ITAR.
+Sequoia Legal can help you determine whether reporting is voluntary or mandatory under a given set of circumstances.
+We can also help you determine whether it would be in your best interests to submit a voluntary declaration of a merger, acquisition, or other foreign investment that might result in de facto, foreign ownership or control of a US company.

 If you file a declaration, whether mandatory or voluntary, be aware that every sentence of such a declaration has consequences.
 We can help you prepare a declaration in a manner that will reduce your legal risks and provide maximum protection of your interests.